peyloride/pi-provider-openference/README.md

 handles `/login`.
 That's it.

 Openference is a curated OpenAI-compatible proxy at `https://api.openference.com/v1`.
-One API key gets you models from GLM, DeepSeek, Qwen, Kimi, Mistral, and others through a single endpoint.
+One API key gets you models from GLM, DeepSeek, Qwen, Kimi, and others through a single endpoint.

 ## Install